Previous Lesson 18 Next

 Wer nicht kommt ist selbst schuld.
 (Whoever does not come should blame himself.)

 Wer nicht fragt bleibt dumm.
-(Whoever doesn't ask, stays dumb.)
+(Whoever doesn't ask stays dumb.)

 bleiben (to remain), selbst schuld sein (to blame oneself)